renanfranca/renanfranca.github.io/_includes/sponsored-content.md

 It will cost 100 dollars.

 ### My workflow
+1. Define the subject and scope
-After the subject was chosen I charged $50,00 before starting to write the blog post.
-When I finished writing the post and sent the draft you will only pay the remaining $50,00 only if you enjoy it.
+2. I charged $50,00 before starting to write the blog post
+3. When I finished writing the post and sent the draft and you will only pay the remaining $50,00 only if you enjoy it.
+4. Publish the blog post here at Renan Hipster